kukrejaharsh/HCL-HACK/README.md

 ## 💡 Tech Stack Rationale (Why This Stack?)

-This stack was chosen for its speed, scalability, and suitability for a 5-hour MVP.
+This stack was chosen for its speed, scalability, and suitability.

 * **React.js (Frontend):**
     * **Component-Based:** We can build reusable UI elements (like a `TrackerCard` or `AppointmentItem`), which speeds up development significantly.